Unsafe Working Conditions: Definition, How To Identify & Reporting

 - Providing adequate protection from unsafe or otherwise dangerous machinery

-- Training workers on safety protocol and hazards, so they understand how to protect themselves against toxic exposure
+- Safety training for workers on protocol and hazards, so they understand how to protect themselves against toxic exposure

 State laws in Pennsylvania expand OSHA protections in many situations.